Things Every Incoming PhD Student Needs to Know

-Newly admitted students will need their student ID (SID) number (as entered into the SIS), as well as their Andrew userID and password to access all secure sites at Carnegie Mellon University.
+Newly admitted students will need their admission ID number, as well as their Andrew userID and password to access all secure sites at Carnegie Mellon University.
 This includes Student Information Online (SIO) where students can access their electronic bills (E--Bills), account activity, course schedule, and grades (if applicable), as well as update their contact information.

-Your academic department uses a unique, random number as your student ID number.
+Your academic department uses a unique, random number as your admission ID number.

 Sorry, I cannot help you with Andrew computer accounts.
-If you need to email the Andrew Help Center, do so at: (email@example.com)
+If you need to email to the Andrew Help Center, please send email to: email@example.com

 For urgent problems, please contact the Computing Services Help Center directly at 412-268-HELP, Monday-Friday 9AM to 5PM.
 After 5PM Monday-Friday, and on weekends, please report systems outages and area-wide network problems to Computer Operations at 412-268-6688.